 The average hourly rate for software development is within the $25–50 range, with the average software developer salary being between $1,400 and $3,300 per month (excluding taxes and social contributions).

 IT outsourcing services: average hourly rates for software developers by region

-But they’re still significantly lower than those in Western Europe and North America, where a software engineer of similar caliber could cost close to $100 per hour, or even more.
+But they’re still significantly lower than those in Western Europe and North America, where a software engineer of a similar caliber could cost close to $100 per hour, or even more.

-Being only 1 hour ahead of most European countries, Ukraine is an incredibly convenient location for nearshoring, as it enables smooth communication and workflow between geographically dispersed teams.
+Just to compare, a tech company from London working with programmers from the Philippines shares only three business hours.Geographic proximity makes Ukraine an incredibly convenient location for nearshoring as it enables smooth communication and workflow between geographically dispersed teams.